The Judicial System

 The Supreme Court hears appeals from decisions of provincial or territorial appeal courts and the Federal Court of Appeal.
-It decides provincial references (e.g., the reference on the separation of Quebec) and questions submitted by the federal government, like the legality of gay marriage.
+It decides provincial references and questions submitted by the federal government (e.g., the reference on the secession of Quebec and the reference on same-sex marriage).

 History of the Quebec Judicial System